gemoc/ICSA2017Tutorial/readme.md

 In this step, you will define the graphical concrete syntax for a specific modeling element of the MontiArc language using the [Sirius](https://www.eclipse.org/sirius/doc/specifier/diagrams/Diagrams.html) framework.

 ⛔ For temporal restrictions, we have prepared the state of FSM so far in the folder [2.4-sirius-start](https://github.com/gemoc/ICSA2017Tutorial/tree/master/code/2.4-sirius-start).
-Please remove your projects from the workspace and import the projects from this folder.
+Please remove your projects from the workspace (or switch to another workspace) and import the projects from this folder.

 As you have added variables, guard, and actions to the metamodel, these should be rendered also.
 The following figures shows the intended result in action.
 Transitions display guards and actions, the FSM has a container displaying the current variables values, and the currently touched elements are highlighted during execution.

 ![](figs/24-debugging.png)

-In description/XSFSM.odesign of project org.gemoc.sample.legacyfsm.xsfsm.design, you'll find the Sirius designer model that renders the concrete graphical syntax of your language in the modelling workbench.
+In *description/XSFSM.odesign* of project *org.gemoc.sample.legacyfsm.xsfsm.design*, you'll find the Sirius designer model that renders the concrete graphical syntax of your language in the modeling workbench.
 This designer model is connected to you metamodel as depicted below:

 ![](figs/24-metamodel.png)